Ryast89/RyanNetbots/README.md

 # RyanNetbots
 Bot for netbots project by Ryan Stroebel.

-The bot is currently on version 1.
-It uses binary search to find targets, saves the location of its last shot so it can check that location again, and will move slightly in between shots if the target moved.
+The bot is currently on version 5.
+It uses binary search and moves in a hard to hit pattern, but does not account for walls/other bots and does not predict where bots will be for shooting.